-It’s easy to have fun during the holiday season, but I think we can all agree that Halloween gets the extra edge.
+It’s easy to have fun during the holiday season, but we can all agree that Halloween has an extra edge.

 What is a “Skeletons in Your Closet” cocktail?

-What makes this drink fun (and Halloween-friendly) is blue island tropical schnapps, which creates the eerie green-ish hue once combined with the fruit juices.
+Blue island tropical schnapps makes this drink fun (and Halloween-friendly), creating the eerie green-ish hue once combined with the fruit juices.

 Where did this cocktail come from?